cristianecarneiro/visualization/README.md

 The data used on this presentation was obtained from a full ETL process in a previous project, available [here](https://github.com/cristianecarneiro/ETL).

-It refers to two lists of music albums by the Rolling Stone magazine: 1) Top 500 Greatest Albums and 2) 50 Horible Albums by Great Artists.
+It refers to two lists of music albums by the Rolling Stone magazine: 1) Top 500 Greatest Albums and 2) 50 Horrible Albums by Great Artists.
 This data was enriched with Spotify data on their artists and tracks.

 ## Visualization